Protected Area Permit Requirement

 How can I check the status of my PAP application?

-If you have any questions about your PAP status (confirmation of receipt, processing status, etc.) please contact the Bureau of His Holiness the Dalai Lama at rehab@tibetbureau.in.
-Regrettably, the Jangchup Lamrim Teaching Organizing Committee is not able to answer these status questions.
+If you do not receive that confirmation email, or if you have any questions about your PAP processing status, please contact the Bureau of His Holiness the Dalai Lama directly at rehab@tibetbureau.in.

 Do I need a PAP Recommendation Letter?

-If you are requesting a PAP only to visit Sera during the time of His Holiness’ Jangchup Lamrim Teachings, you do not need to send a recommendation letter with your PAP application.
+Generally, f you are requesting a PAP only to visit a Tibetan Settlement during the time of His Holiness’ Teachings, you do not need to send a recommendation letter with your PAP application.

-If your PAP application lists additional settlement areas (more than Sera), or if you are requesting extended dates beyond December 2013 – January 2014, then you must also send a recommendation letter to the Bureau of His Holiness the Dalai Lama.
+If your PAP application lists additional settlement areas, or if you are requesting extended dates (beyond the Teaching dates), then you must also send a recommendation letter to the Bureau of His Holiness the Dalai Lama.

 Please see the end of this web page for more details about the PAP recommendation letter.